mariaeduardatc/personal_website/README.md

 # Description
-Simple project to learn HTML
+Simple project to learn HTML and CSS